Minutemen challenge nationally-ranked Tigers at Johnny Unitas Stadium

 Through Schneider's tutelage, three-year starter Tim McCormack developed into a USILA All-American and First Team All-New England selection at goalie in 2012.
-Schneider simultaneously coached the Minutemen defense, including the man-down unit, which featured All-America selections Jake Smith (2012-13), Tom Celentani (2012) and Diogo Godoi (2010).
+Schneider simultaneously coached the Minutemen defense, including the man-down unit, which featured all-America selections Jake Smith (2012-13), Tom Celentani (2012) and Diogo Godoi (2010).

 Prior to joining the coaching ranks, Schneider was the highest drafted goalie in Major League Lacrosse during 2009, eventually helping the Toronto Nationals win the MLL Championship alongside former Minuteman Jeff Zywicki.
 In the championship game, Schneider backstopped the Nationals with 12 saves after picking up the semifinal victory over Long Island.